'In Their Court' podcast examines Title IX through women's basketball

-“In Their Court,” an NBC Sports and NBC News podcast launching next week, examines the evolution of Title IX through women’s basketball, 50 years after the historic law passed.
+“In Their Court,” an NBC Sports and NBC News podcast that launched Monday, examines the evolution of Title IX through women’s basketball, 50 years after the historic law passed.

 U.S. Olympic fencing bronze medalist Ibtihaj Muhammad hosts the five-part series that looks at why the gender gap still exists.

-The first two episodes will be published Monday on major podcast platforms.
+The first two episodes debuted Monday on major podcast platforms.
+Click here to listen to the first two episodes and follow the series now.

 The first episode opens with the 1996 Atlanta Olympics, largely seen as a catapult for U.S. women’s sports during the Title IX era.